bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/README.md

 - There is an emphasis on enabling a better experience for the customer as well as better efficiency for MobilityCorp via systems intelligence.
 While this is likely true of every company, for us the company seems to be funded for and desire a complete rebuild and new approach.
 - Customers are billed by the minute for any rental.
 All rentals have an associated timeline, for cars and vans it is the agreed upon rental period, for scooters and bikes it is a max rental period of 12 hours.
 - Rentals must be returned to designated locations.
 Any vehicle which is not returned to such a location by the end of the rental period or max duration are considered to be late and will incur additional fees above the per minute cost.
-- Any issues with the rental vehicle will be corrected by MobilityCorp in various ways dependent on the severity.
+- Any issues with the rental vehicle will be corrected by MobilityCorp in various ways depending on the severity.

 ### Customer Complaints to Address
 - **C1:** Vehicles are not where they are supposed to be at pickup